siddheshranade/shoe-store/README.md

 # E-Commerce Shoe Store

-Welcome to the e-commerce store I've built as part of the frontend technical assessment!
+This is an e-commerce store I've built with very simple cart functionality.

 ## How to Deploy